 Neoadjuvant chemotherapy may also be given to women who have enlarged lymph nodes in the underarm area (due to breast cancer).
-Neoadjuvant chemotherapy may shrink the tumors in the lymph nodes and make the surgery to remove these nodes easier.
+Neoadjuvant chemotherapy may shrink the tumors in the lymph nodes and make it easier to remove these nodes during surgery.

 Learn about chemotherapy drugs.

 Learn about the short-term side effects of chemotherapy.